trollpurse/trollpurse-blog/_posts/2017-12-26-First-Post.md

 ---
 layout: post
-title: You're up and running!
+title: New Blog Good To Go!
 ---

 # We are good to go